 The agora is a green space in the middle of the chaos of Athena, and certainly worth a good exploration.

-We have put together our suggestions of small tours with excellent guides who will share their passion for history and for Greek culture with you...
+We have put together our tips for small tours with excellent guides who will share their passion for history and for Greek culture with you.

 To the north of the city is Kifissia, a 30 minute ride on the metro and train line.
 It is a beautiful leafy green area, known for its cool temperatures and great shopping, perfect for a longer stay in the city or for a business trip.